-- A student who is enrolled in a course and does not attend any class sessions of that course for three consecutive weeks, at any time during the semester, may be administratively withdrawn from the course. - Faculty members who implement this policy will include information in their course syllabus explaining how attendance is taken and stating that three consecutive weeks of non-attendance will lead to administrative withdrawal. - Faculty members who implement this policy will inform the academic Dean (of the division that offers the course) of the last date of attendance for any student who does not attend course sessions for three consecutive weeks. - The Dean will investigate and, if warranted, will notify the Registrar to administratively withdraw the student from the course.
+- A student who is enrolled in a course and does not attend any class sessions of that course for the consecutive equivalent of 20% of the total course length, at any time during the semester, may be administratively withdrawn from the course. - Faculty members who implement this policy will include information in their course syllabus explaining how attendance is taken and stating that the consecutive equivalent of 20% of the total course length of non-attendance will lead to administrative withdrawal. - Faculty members who implement this policy will inform the academic Dean (of the division that offers the course) of the last date of attendance for any student who does not attend course sessions for the consecutive equivalent of 20% of the total course length. - The Dean will notify the Registrar to administratively withdraw the student from the course.